hieusydo/hieusydo.github.io/_posts/2018-04-23-first-pc-build.markdown

 After many years following Linus Tech Tips and JayzTwoCents, as well as entertaining myself with some hypothetical builds through PCPartPicker, <br><b>*I finally saved enough and built my very first personal computer!*</b>

-I will mostly need this PC as a secondary machine to support my five-year-old Macbook Pro, which ran into the screen discoloration issue last year and had to be left in the store for a week.
+I will mostly need this PC as a secondary machine to support my five-year-old Macbook Pro, which ran into a screen discoloration issue last year and had to be left in the store for a week.
 Also, I will need to run some of my research experiments and do casual gaming on the side.

 ---